3 Advanced Model Validation

 behavior.

-- Users may dynamically open scopes to view the values of Stateflow
+- You may dynamically open scopes to view the values of Stateflow

 variables or Simulink blocks and signals.
 An example scope, depicting how the